 Why am I encountering all these new words?

 - Keep in mind that terminology is always in flux.

 - We don’t learn every LGBTQ term overnight—it’s an ongoing process.
 And again, over time certain terms might be replaced with others.

 - For many LGBTQ people, the words we use to identify ourselves have enormous meaning and impact.

 - Our willingness to ask, listen, and learn can make a huge difference.

 How do I learn them all and keep up?

 - We cover the most basic terms here, based on PFLAG National’s Glossary of Terms, were you’ll find many more definitions

-- Check out other online glossaries, too, like GLAAD Media Reference Guide, Transgender Terminology, and Advocates for Youth: Glossary
+- Check out other online glossaries, too, like GLAAD Media Reference Guide and Advocates for Youth: Glossary

 - We’re happy to define and discuss terminology at our monthly PFLAG meeting, so feel free to ask.